 How to apply

-Incoming students (all terms) must send the application form between 4th and 22nd June 2018.
+Incoming students (all terms) must send the accommodation form between 3rd and 21st June 2019.
 Please note that application forms received before or after this period will not be accepted.

-Application forms must be submitted by e-mail (scanned) to email@example.com or to the Erasmus Office by regular post (Calle Viana nº50, 38201 La Laguna, Santa Cruz de Tenerife, Spain).
+Documents must be attached to our online form applying here below.
 Those submitted by fax or any other means than e-mail or regular mail will not be accepted.

-The application forms will be processed in order of receipt and the provisional admission list will be published on this website.
-If the number of applications exceeds the number of rooms available, a waiting list will be made for those applicants who would not have received accommodation.
+The application forms will be processed in order of arrival and the provisional admission list will be published on this website.
+If the number of applications exceeds the number of rooms available, a waiting list will be created for those applicants who have not received accommodation.

-All fees must be paid in advance at the beginning of every four month period and must be paid in full.
-Upon their arrival, students must hand in vouchers to the hall of residence or to the accommodation office, located in the “Edificio Central”, calle Delgado Barreto, s/n (La Laguna).
+All fees must be paid in advance at the beginning of every four-month period and must be paid in full.
+Upon their arrival, students must hand in vouchers to the hall of residence or to the accommodation office, located at the «Edificio Central», calle Pedro Zerolo, s/n (La Laguna).

 Only students whose names are on the Provisional Admission List and are interested in confirming their accommodation should proceed as follows: